Your community in London

 In 2021 the Mathematics curriculum for the International Baccalaureate Diploma is changing.

 After careful consideration, City will accept both the Mathematics: Analysis and approaches route and the Mathematics: Applications and interpretation route as equivalent to A-Level Mathematics for all of our undergraduate courses.
 This means where our courses required A level Mathematics equivalency, we will accept both of the available Higher Level routes within the International Baccalaureate.

 Current IB requirements will be clearly stated on the individual course pages, but please contact us if you have any questions.

 City will consider students who have taken the Irish Leaving Certificate for entrance to undergraduate courses.
 Please contact the School offering the course you are interested in for specific grade requirements.

-Students who don’t meet the requirements for direct entry may have the option to undertake our International Foundation programme at INTO City, which then offers the opportunity for guaranteed entry into City’s bachelor programmes.
+Students who don’t meet the requirements for direct entry may have the option to undertake our INTO City’s International Foundation Programme or Kaplan International College London’s Foundation Certificate, which then offers the opportunity for guaranteed entry into City’s bachelor programmes.